a12x/a12x.github.io/_posts/2013-12-19-how-playing-tic-tac-toe-saved-my-startup.markdown

 const short DIAG_1 = BINARY(001010100);
 {% endhighlight %}

-The nice thing about this representation is that its easy to operate on using bit masking.
+The nice thing about this representation is that it's easy to operate on using bit masking.
 Lets define a few utility functions.

 {% highlight c++ %}
 // Check if we have a winner!